 tar xzvf rke-government-deps-*.tar.gz

-- Unpack the images tar file into the designated images directory for RKE to consume.
+- Move the images files into the designated images directory for RKE to consume.

 - Install a local yum repo referencing the RPMs we downloaded earlier.
 This will let us make yum install commands using files on the local system.